buddydev/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==

+= 1.0.7 =
+ * Fix a bug with multi post type selector.
+ * Fix upload issue in dashboard profile update screen.
+Thank you @laudag.
+ * Fix the loading of locale file for select2 js.

 = 1.0.6 =
  * Update included select2 javascript to latest stable version(4.0.5).
  * Enable select2 in dashboard edit profile if enabled.